-9. In what way did Anne show her sense of logic and intelligence in the first essay that she wrote as punishment?

-Ans.
-The subject of the essay was 'A Chatterbox' and Anne argued that talking was a student's trait, and though she would try to keep it under control, she knew she would never be able to cure it completely.
-This, she assigned to the trait she had inherited from her talkative mother.

-10. How was Anne's third essay different from the first two?
+- 8. In what way did Anne show her sense of logic and intelligence in the first essay that she wrote as punishment? - Ans.
+The title of the essay was 'A Chatterbox' and Anne argued that talking was a student's trait, and though she would try to keep it under control, she knew she would never be able to cure it completely.
+This, she claimed, was a trait she had inherited from her talkative mother. - 9.
+How was Anne's third essay different from the first two? - Ans.

-Ans.
 Anne's third essay was written in verse.
 It was also a joke on the character of Mr Keesing.
 It told the story of a father swan who bit his ducklings to death because they quacked too much.
-The father swan was no doubt none other than Mr Keesing.
+The father swan was no doubt based on none other than Mr Keesing.